ebuchman/blog/content/posts/ethical-investing.md

 oppression and exploitation.
 But as I've accumulated some dollar denominated savings over the years, I've been wondering more about what a socially responsible, or at least, less socially irresponsible portfolio of public securities might look like.

+I should say off the bat, this is a fraught enterprise.
+Who the hell am I to try and evaluate the "social responsibility" of various organizations and institutions?
+Such a task is riddled with ethical conundrums and subjective value judgement.
+Almost surely, any conclusion will be fraught with hypocrisy - there's practically no way to engage in this game without coming off as a hypocrite.
+But that's not too unusual in the complexities of life, is it?

+In any case, I suspect many, like my self, will still seek to grapple somewhat with these issues as they decide where to invest their savings.
+What follows is a brief account of my own journey trying to navigate this brutal mess.
+The outcome is mostly unsatisfactory.

+## SRI and ESG

 The art and science of [Socially Responsible Investing][SRI] seems to be dominated by ["ESG"][ESG], an amorphous and non-standardized rating system that scores